Risk Factors Dashboard

 we may not be able to successfully address any other issues raised by the FDA.

-If VAL-083 or REM-001 fail to receive FDA approval, our business and prospects will be materially adversely impacted.
+If REM-001 fails to receive FDA approval, our business and prospects will be materially adversely impacted.

-We expect to rely on orphan drug status to develop and commercialize our product candidates, but our orphan drug designations may not confer marketing exclusivity or other expected commercial benefits as anticipated.
+We expect to rely on orphan drug status to develop and commercialize REM-001, but our orphan drug designations may not confer marketing exclusivity or other expected commercial benefits as anticipated.

 Market exclusivity afforded by orphan drug designation is generally offered as an incentive to drug developers to invest in developing and commercializing products for unique diseases that impact a limited number of patients.
 The FDA may grant orphan drug designation to drugs intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States.
 Qualification to maintain orphan drug status is generally monitored by the regulatory authorities during the orphan drug exclusivity period, currently seven years from the date of approval in the United States.